-The firebox bottom lining is made out of firebrick and the side lining is made out of vermiculite slab insulation (skamol), which protects the outer steel plates from overheating.
+The firebox lining (bottom and sides) is made out of firebrick, which protects the outer steel plates from overheating.
 With time small cracks might appear, and this is normal.
 If it breaks however, it must be replaced.
-Vermiculite is a porous, high-insulating material and must therefore be handled with care.

 Gaskets

 It is recommended to replace the door gaskets about every 2 years.
 When replacing the door gasket, make sure the door glass is not pressed too hard against the gasket.
 The gasket around the ash drawer can also be replaced as needed.
 Gaskets can be obtained from an authorized RAIS dealer.